gardener/documentation/website/documentation/050-tutorials/content/howto/prometheus/_index.md

 and could be decoded via `kubectl get secret --namespace <my-grafana-namespace> grafana-grafana -o jsonpath="{.data.grafana-admin-password}" | base64 --decode ; echo`.

 ## Basic functional tests
-To access the web UI of both applications use port forwarding of port 9090, since Prometheus web UI is broken when used via K8s HTTP proxy as of November, 2017.
-More details in this [HowTo](https://github.wdf.sap.corp/pages/kubernetes/gardener/doc/2017/01/16/howto-access-internal-web-ui.html).
+To access the web UI of both applications use port forwarding of port 9090.

 Setup port forwarding for port 9090: